audioclassify/CedarAlert/README.md

 ```
 ### Maintenance Intervals

-The 'maintenance' section in 'cedar_vars.py' defines maintenace intervals for the removeal of the oldest:
+The 'maintenance' section in 'cedar_vars.py' defines maintenace intervals for the removal of the oldest:
 * log entries
 * ftp images from the security cameras
 * 'runs' images with boxes and labels after inference